JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `teamCityOutputFormat`
 {#verifyPlugin-teamCityOutputFormat}

-A flag that controls the output format.
+Specifies whether to use the TeamCity-compatible output format.
-If set to `true`, the [TeamCity](https://www.jetbrains.com/teamcity/) compatible output will be returned to stdout.
+If set to `true`, outputs in a format compatible with [TeamCity](https://www.jetbrains.com/teamcity/), directing the output to stdout.

 {style="narrow"}
 Type